Joe Biden: Assessments

 A December 2024 Gallup poll found that 54% of Americans thought Biden's presidency was below average or poor, 26% average, and 19% above average or outstanding.
 Gallup found that Americans largely offered negative assessments of Biden's presidency on economic, national, and international issues.
 Of 18 issue areas Gallup tracked, a majority of Americans said the U.S. lost ground in six, including the economy in general, immigration, and the country's position in the world.
 A plurality found that the U.S. declined in six other areas, including national infrastructure and energy, education, and trade relations with other countries.
 A plurality felt the U.S. made progress in only one indicator under Biden: the conditions of gay, lesbian, and transgender people.

+When Biden left office in 2025, journalists and many Democrats viewed his presidency as a failure due to age and health concerns, public frustration over inflation, and Harris's loss to Trump in the 2024 presidential election.
+The Guardian called the conclusion of Biden's presidency a "tragedy".

+Historical assessments

 Journalist Amy Walter, editor of the nonpartisan The Cook Political Report, argued that the public deemed Biden's presidency a failure particularly due to frustration over inflation.
-Walter said that voters considered inflation the most important element of the economy, more important than the stock market, low unemployment, or household income.
 Economists debate the extent to which Biden's policies were responsible for inflation, but according to Gallup, public perception of the economy in 2024 was worse only in 2008 and 1992, helping Trump win the 2024 presidential election.

 The Siena College Research Institute's 2022 survey ranked Biden 19th out of 45 presidents.
-The 2024 Presidential Greatness Project Expert survey ranked Biden the 14th-best president.
-A February 2024 American Political Science Association poll of historians and scholars ranked Biden the 14th-greatest president, diverging from public assessments.
+The 2024 Presidential Greatness Project Expert survey ranked Biden 14th.
+A February 2024 American Political Science Association poll of historians and scholars also ranked Biden the 14th-greatest president, diverging from public assessments.
 The pollsters noted that Biden's ranking was unusually high for a presidency without military victories or institutional expansion.
-The experts polled generally regarded Biden's signature accomplishment as his victory over Trump in the 2020 election, which was perceived as helping to protect and restore political and institutional norms in U.S. government.

-When Biden left office in 2025, journalists and many Democrats viewed his presidency as a failure due to age and health concerns, public frustration over inflation, and Harris's loss to Trump in the 2024 presidential election.
-The Guardian called the conclusion of Biden's presidency a "tragedy", particularly because Biden was succeeded by Trump after previously defeating him.
-Journalist Ronald Brownstein compared Biden to Jimmy Carter: Biden's presidency was overshadowed by the 2021–2023 inflation surge, much as the 1970s energy crisis and stagflation overshadowed Carter's presidency.
-Both men were Democrats and served a single term as president.
-Biden's withdrawal from the 2024 presidential election was compared to Lyndon B. Johnson's withdrawal from the 1968 presidential election.
+In 2026, historian Julian E. Zelizer described Biden's presidency as similar to those of George H. W. Bush and Jimmy Carter, who were elected to office on a platform of change but served only one term.